Charitable Lead Trusts

 A Giving Story

-George would like to support VMFA and provide for his children.
+George would like to support VMFA and receive tax benefits.
 George received a windfall amount of income and needs a large income tax deduction to offset the income.
-Following his advisor's recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.
+Following his advisor’s recommendation, George funds a grantor charitable lead annuity trust with assets valued at $1,000,000.